 Check inspection dates and acquire mandatory posters and children’s amenities (high chairs, boosters, crayons, etc.).
-Set up communications for your office, such as a fax machine, pagers, and hostess station equipment.
+Set up communications for your offices, such as a fax machine, pagers, and hostess station equipment.
 Set up credit card merchant accounts, and select an accounting service or in-house bookkeeper and acquire the appropriate software.
-Also, obtain menu materials – covers, inserts, to-go menus, catering, kid’s menus, and order restroom accessories, including hand towels and air dryers, soap dispensers and trash receptacles.
+Also, obtain menu materials – covers, inserts, to-go menus, catering, kid’s menus, and order restroom accessories, including hand towels and air dryers, soap dispensers, and trash receptacles.

 In addition, start thinking about your staff and events.
 Prepare Help Wanted ads and get employee name tags and restaurant uniforms.
 Identify what your staffing needs will be exactly, and then develop an action plan for meeting those needs.
 Also, order a valet stand and key control system, acquire entertainment permits, and draft a list of potential entertainers.
 Put together an invitation list for pre-opening parties and order invitations.

 Five weeks before opening a restaurant: Yet even more preparations.